Sarah949/Sarah949/README.md

 ## 👋 Hi, I’m Sarah

 ### 👀 About Me
 I'm a passionate Mobile App Developer with a keen interest in programming and creating dynamic, user-friendly applications.
+Currently, I am focused on expanding my expertise in Flutter and React Native.

 ### 🌱 Skills & Technologies
 I specialize in developing mobile applications using the following technologies: